riceissa/issarice.com/wiki/vim.md

   TechRepublic](http://www.techrepublic.com/blog/it-security/turn-off-modeline-support-in-vim/)"
   for more information.

+- Use Python's `ord()` to obtain the integer value of a character.
+Hit `<C-k>` in insert mode then type the characters following `'dig'` to produce the special character.

 # Moving in long lines

 I've always found it frustrating that Vim by default acts on physical lines instead of "display lines".